 Filling in PDF forms: just what it says, without any hassle.

 And of course OCR capabilities are included.
 The backend used for OCR is Tesseract, which is available from the main repositories of all main distros.
-And probably the best open-source tool available for this purpose.
+And probably the best open-source tool for this purpose.

 Finally, you could even use Master PDF Creator to just read a PDF document.